Classification of Rank 2 Cluster Varieties

-We classify rank $2$ cluster varieties (those for which the span of the rows of the exchange matrix is $2$-dimensional) according to the deformation type of a generic fiber $U$ of their $\s{X}$-spaces, as defined by Fock and Goncharov.
-Our approach is based on the work of Gross, Hacking, and Keel for cluster varieties and log Calabi-Yau surfaces.
-Call $U$ positive if $\dim[\Gamma(U,\s{O}_U)] = \dim(U)$ (which equals $2$).
-This is the condition for the \cite{GHK1} construction to produce an additive basis of theta functions on $\Gamma(U,\s{O}_U)$.
-We find that $U$ is positive and either finite-type or non-acyclic (in the usual cluster sense) if and only if the monodromy of the tropicalization $U^{\trop}$ of $U$ is one of Kodaira's monodromies.
-In these cases we prove uniqueness results about the log Calabi-Yau surfaces whose tropicalization is $U^{\trop}$ and about consistent scattering diagrams on $U^{\trop}$.
-We also describe the action of the cluster modular group on $U^{\trop}$ in the positive cases.
+\Abstract{We classify rank $2$ cluster varieties (those for which the span of the rows of the exchange matrix is $2$-dimensional) according to the deformation type of a generic fiber~$U$ of their $\s{X}$-spaces, as defined by Fock and Goncharov [\textit{Ann.\ Sci.\ \'{E}c.\ Norm.\ Sup\'{e}r.~(4)} \textbf{42} (2009), 865--930].
+Our approach is based on the work of Gross, Hacking, and Keel for cluster varieties and log Calabi--Yau surfaces.
+Call~$U$ positive if $\dim[\Gamma(U,\s{O}_U)] = \dim(U)$ (which equals~2 in these rank~2 cases).
+This is the condition for the Gross--Hacking--Keel construction [\textit{Publ.\ Math.\ Inst.\ Hautes \'{E}tudes Sci.}\ \textbf{122} (2015), 65--168] to produce an additive basis of theta functions on $\Gamma(U,\s{O}_U)$.
+We find that~$U$ is positive and either finite-type or non-acyclic (in the usual cluster sense) if and only if the inverse monodromy of the tropicalization~$U^{\trop}$ of~$U$ is one of Kodaira's monodromies.
+In these cases we prove uniqueness results about the log Calabi--Yau surfaces whose tropicalization is $U^{\trop}$.
+We also describe the action of the cluster modular group on~$U^{\trop}$ in the positive cases.}